Today’s Reading: 2 Chronicles 34

 100 PERSONAL WORDS:

 Twenty-four year old King Josiah tore his clothes to indicate his profound grief at the failure of Israel to keep true to the writings on the scroll which was found hidden in the Temple.
 The King, himself, read aloud from the Bible in the hearing of all the elders of Israel.
 I often read the Word of God out loud when it is called for.
 One of those times was in Regina, Saskatchewan.
 Dr. Shapiro, a Jewish medical doctor, had, like Josiah, torn his clothes to show extreme grief.
 I don’t have space to tell the story here.
 It’s on pages 113 -116 in my book, This Far by Faith.
 A great turn-around happened in the doctor’s life as a result.
+Here’s how my book can be sent to you (click here).
 I find it interesting that offerings are often the lead-up to blessings.
 Again and again in our readings, I find the connection between giving and receiving.
 That has certainly been my personal experience through the years.
 A New Testament reading on which I’ve just meditated is 2 Corinthians chapter 9 (click here to read with me).

 Yours for finding our Bibles and for reading carefully its transformative message daily!